Program and courses BSc Economics

 Economics is all about what happens in our daily lives: how people, companies and governments make certain decisions (microeconomics), and how these decisions influence the economy as a whole (macroeconomics).
 In our Bachelor's program in Economics, you will learn how to use and apply economic models to study and analyze economic phenomena, and how to use this knowledge to your advantage.

 The Economics program at Tilburg University takes a unique approach: where other universities in the Netherlands combine business and economics, Tilburg University offers a specialized program with a strong focus on economics in all its forms.
 Mathematics and Statistics will serve as tools: they are a language used to understand economic models.
+You will also develop programming skills.
 In the third year, you can choose from a wide variety of electives, such as Experimental and Behavioral Economics, Competition Policy and Regulation, or The Economics of Banking and Finance.

 First Year Content

 The first year will give you a solid foundation in the core economics topics, supplemented with Mathematics and Statistics.
+You will also work on your programming skills.
 During this year you will explore the many facets of Economics in depth, which is a great way to discover where your strengths and interests lie.
 Additionally, you will take two business-oriented courses to learn what goes on both inside and directly outside the world of business, a mentoring program focusing on social cohesion, study success and personal development (PASS).

 You will take the following courses in the first semester: